NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 text: the text of the tweet (Lyx is cool)

 The Kaggle data set comes from http://help.sentiment140.com/home.
 Sentiment140 was created by Alec Go, Richa Bhayani, and Lei Huang, who were Computer Science graduate students at Stanford University.
 Sentiment140 allows you to discover the sentiment of a brand, product, or topic on Twitter.

+10/17/19 Igor Sentiment 140 twitter 1.6 mill tweets;
+Recurrent Neural Network model applied to data stripped out URLS; https stripped out @ modified sentiment scale from 0-4 to 0/1 (binary)
+80% ~ 1.2 million tweets
+Trained the model on 1.2 mill tweets
+Model: embedding layer with 64 dimension
+Bidirectional LSTM 64 dimension
+Bi LSTM layer 32
+fully connected layer with 64 dimensional output dropout .5 regularization method standard approach keep model from overfeeding output layer single sigmoid function (generates output representing between 0-1 ) train overnight 80% accuracy ~1.0 training data 12K tweets

+~600K unique words; vectorized setting small; fast tensor flow recipe Standard Recurrent Neural Network Methodology

+80% accuracy apply to Reddit set (get blurb)

+DataSet 1: Three subanalyses of Flu (5K), Opioid (3K) Vaping ~5K worth of tweets vers1; looked at and labeling 0 negative; 1 positive X as neutral out of scope; label tweets that could information user needs/seeking (future prospective use) cleaning
+Repull get rid of duplicates; retweets Health Tweet training sets

+Outcome: Twitter data is very dirty and noisy - dirty in that not complete words or sentences, contains emojicons whihc are nto easy to interrept into sentiment; noisy as in tweets that are wrongly associated with hashtag subject areas, advertising for products, retweets adds bulk to the data set but they are duplicate.
+Figuring out how to best clean the data would need to be determined for tweets to be used.

+DataSet 2: Running recurrent NN Kaggle on Reddit for sentiment analysis